salekinsirajus/memAllocation/design.md

 ```
 static int findbit(int low, int startscan, int pages, int memflags, int *len)
 ```
-Let's break it down into peices.
+Let's break it down into peices and see what each parameter does.
 ```
 int startscan # The starting point where the we look for memory hole with a loop
 int low # The ending point for the loop